khaldkhanipor/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 </html>
 ```

-#### Install and configure Webpack
+### 2. Install and configure Webpack

-Navigate to the root of your `simple-dapp` directory and run the following commands to initialize npm.
+Navigate to the root of your `simple-dapp` directory and run the following commands to initialize npm and install Webpack.

 ```bash
 npm init -y && npm install --save-dev webpack webpack-cli